Enter the Knowledge platform

 At the Dormagen site, Covestro Deutschland AG produces base chemicals as intermediates for polymers.
 Of these base chemicals production units coupled units will be picked as use cases to find an overall optimum across more than one unit.
 It will include the planning of partial shutdowns of units due to maintenance or demand fluctuations.

 At the Dormagen site, Covestro Deutschland AG produces base chemicals as intermediates for polymers.
 Several of these base chemicals are exchanged as main or side products with INEOS.
 In these cases, negotiations take place on a regular basis to decide on sale prices for the chemicals that are exchanged into which sales and procurement teams are involved on both sides.
 In CoPro, the two companies want to investigate a more dynamic and semi-automated management of their exchange streams that provides more flexibility for both partners, hence more potential to operate the plants optimally with respect to energy and resource consumption, and to compute and fairly distribute the benefits of such a more dynamic and flexible operation.
 Due to confidentiality reasons and anti-trust legislation, the joint optimisation will be performed using the market-based algorithms that have been developed by TUDO in the DYMASOS project.
 The algorithms can compute the joint optimum on the basis of confidential individual optimisations by only manipulating the exchange prices.
 Thereby also fair exchange prices are computed on an objective basis.
-The optimization will be distributed and based on available models of the units.
+The optimisation will be distributed and based on available models of the units.
 It will include the planning of partial shutdowns of units due to maintenance or demand fluctuations.

 The Lenzing Group operates in Upper Austria the world´s largest fully integrated pulp and Viscose® fiber production site.
 In the Viscose® fiber production the recovery of the spinbath is a key process step with the highest energy demand.
 In this recovery process the diluted spinbath liquid gets reconcentrated and the co-product sodium sulphate gets extracted.
-The recovery is performed by evaporation, crystallization and calcination process units.
+The recovery is performed by evaporation, crystallisation and calcination process units.

 The evaporation unit consists of many different evaporators.
 To optimally operate this unit the plant supervisor has to schedule the load, the cleaning cycle and the allocation of every single evaporator while taking a number of boundary conditions into account.